-□ □ Pre Application Meeting notes or Waiver Submitted with forest practice application: □ □ Submittal Fee Conversion/COHP \$ CAO \$ SEPA \$ Publications \$ □ Fact Sheet.
-Fully completed and signed • If permits are pending from agencies other than Skagit County for work on the is site, copies of those applications must be included. □ □ Ownership Certificate.
-A notarized ownership certificate is required. □ □ Assessor's Map This can be printed from the website.
+□ Submittal Fee \$ CAO \$ Publications \$ SEPA \$

+□ □ Fact Sheet.
+Fully completed and signed

+- Please list all tax account and parcel numbers of land parcels included in the application. - If permits are pending from agencies other than Skagit County for work on this site, copies of those applications must be included. - □ □ Ownership Certificate.
+A notarized ownership certificate is required.

+□ □ Assessor's Map

+This can be printed from the website.
 Please identify the subject parcel.

-Site Plan.
-Standard engineering scale, on 8 1⁄2" x 11", or 11" x 17" (All black and white, no color coding) showing the following: North Arrow The boundaries of the contiguous ownership, including all tax parcel bo lines, The boundaries of existing forested areas, The limits of existing disturbance on the site, The limits of proposed logging and/or other disturbance (distinguish be logging and the other disturbance), The boundaries of all critical areas and buffers on the site (including st wetlands, flood hazard areas, geologically hazardous areas, and fish and habitat conservation areas), Tops and toes of all slopes of 30% or greater (indicate % of grade), All existing and proposed access points, All existing or proposed structures on the site, All existing or proposed septic systems, wells, sewers or water lines, A conceptual drainage plan showing natural storm flow direction and pla handling increased drainage flows, along with location and type of erosic sediment control measures, All existing or proposed easements, including access and utilities. etween reams, wildlife ► All existing of proposed easements, including access and duffiles. □ CAO Checklist A completed, signed Critical Area Checklist □ □ SEPA Checklist For all conversions and COHP's. □ Pre Addressed/Stamped Envelopes
+- □ □ Site Plan.
+Standard engineering scale, on 8 1⁄2" x 11" or 11" x 17" paper (All black and white, no color coding) showing the following: - North Arrow - The boundaries of the contiguous ownership, including all tax parcel boundary lines, - The boundaries of existing forested areas, - The limits of existing disturbance on the site, - The limits of logging and/or other disturbance (distinguish between logging and the other disturbance), - The boundaries of all critical areas and buffers on the site (including streams, wetlands, flood hazard areas, geologically hazardous areas, and fish and wildlife habitat conservation areas), - Tops and toes of all slopes of 30% or greater (indicate % of grade), - All existing and proposed roads, - All existing and proposed access points, - All existing or proposed structures on the site, - All existing or proposed septic systems, wells, sewers or water lines, - A conceptual drainage plan showing natural storm flow direction and plans for handling increased drainage flows, along with location and type of erosion and sediment control measures, - All existing or proposed easements, including access and utilities. - $\Box \ \Box \ \underline{CAO \ Checklist}$ A completed, signed Critical Area Checklist - □ □ SEPA Checklist A completed, signed SEPA checklist for all waivers

+□ □ Pre Addressed/Stamped Envelopes